Banking Savings & Money Market Accounts

 Here’s what you should consider when comparing high-yield savings accounts:

-• Fees: Some banks charge maintenance fees that may take a chunk out of your interest earnings.
+• Fees: I always make sure to first look at what fees I’ll be charged when evaluating savings accounts.
+Some banks charge maintenance fees that may take a chunk out of your interest earnings.
 There could also be other monthly fees or charges, such as excess transaction or balance transfer fees.

 • Initial deposit requirements: Some minimum deposit amounts are higher than others.
-Ideally, you would find one that offers a low or $0 minimum deposit.
+Ideally, you would find one that offers a low or $0 minimum deposit, especially if you’re just starting out.

 • Transfer options: Investigate how you can transfer from one bank account to another as well as if you can deposit money via mobile check deposit or ACH transfers.

 • ATM access: Does the bank issue a debit card that you can use at an ATM?
-And, if so, make sure you find out which ATM network the bank uses so you can determine whether there are any in your area.
+And, if so, I would make sure to find out which ATM network the bank uses so you can determine whether there are any in your area.
 There's no use having an ATM card if you don't have any machines around where you can use it.

-• Mobile app and website access: Many banks offering high-yield savings accounts also offer apps to help you manage your money or even help you automate a monthly deposit so you can reach your savings goals.
+• Mobile app and website access: Many banks offering high-yield savings accounts also offer apps to help you manage your money or even help you automate monthly deposits.
 Make sure the bank you're using offers the sort of digital and website access that works best for you.
+I personally like to look for apps that provide visualizations and savings goals features that allow me to easily keep track of my savings.

 FAQs